Putting a web front-end on a Google Colab notebook

 Finally, let’s add a Label where we’ll display our results.
 Put it below the button, call it species_label

-and untick the visible
+, centre the text and untick the visible

 tick box in the properties panel so it doesn’t appear immediately.
 In step 3 we will create an event handler function that makes the label visible, and uses it to display data returned from our Colab notebook.